hudson155/osiris-ai/README.md

 evaluate(
   model = modelFactory.openAi("o3-mini"),
   response = response.convert<String>(),
-  criteria = "Should say the weather in Calgary is 15 degrees Celsius and sunny.", )
+  criteria = "Should say that the weather in Calgary is 15 degrees Celsius and sunny.", )
 ```